Welding-inspection

 Due to the harmful nature of ionizing radiation (like x-rays or gamma rays) it is most important that the manipulation of ionizing sources be entrusted to trained and knowledgeable inspectors that will not endanger themselves or passers by.

-In modern practice there is an increasing tendency to substitute the sensitive element (film) with electronic sensors capable of collecting and of displaying x-ray images on computer screens.
-The next step on which researches are working is to develop acceptable methods of digital image processing, automatic analysing for feature extraction of indications, and defect evaluation through tools of pattern recognition.
+The next step on which researchers are working is to develop acceptable methods of digital image processing, for automatic analyzing and feature extraction of indications, culminating in automatic defect evaluation through tools of pattern recognition.

 Interpretation...